sung2063/AndroidSliderViewsLibrary/README.md

 ```
 Set `scrollDirection` attribution to `horizontal` for creating horizontal carousel and `vertical` for vertical carousel.

 In your `onCreate()` method in Activity, create your own custom layouts, add layouts to List<ViewGroup>, and start the carousel.
+You can add up to 10 layouts in the CarouselView.
 ```java
 CarouselView carouselView = findViewById(R.id.carousel_view);